107 (Section 107)

 TA Merch Van

-Timbers Army Merchandise Van: It will be parked at 20th & Burnside before and after all home matches.
+Timbers Army Merchandise Van: It will be parked at 18th & Burnside (at Rack Attack) before and after all home matches.
 You can purchase TA designed merchandise and 107ist memberships from here.

 The original mascot of the Timbers from 1971-1978 and 2001-2008.
 His chainsaws are retired over the North End.